Food as 21st-century concern

 The workshop Feasting on Participatory Methodologies for Regenerative Food Transitions brings together food-oriented researchers, practitioners and others who use participatory and co-design (PD) methods to collectively envisage how we may leverage co-creative methodologies to meaningfully respond to food-related 21st century concerns.
 In the workshop, we will share, feast on, and digest our existing methodological practices, with the objective to enrich each other’s work and co-construct a firmer methodological foundation for participatory food design and research.

 The workshop is organised within the Participatory Design Conference 2022 program, the Nordic PDC Place section, on September 27th, 2022 in the Oodi Helsinki Central Library (Finland).
-We invite any interested researchers and practitioners to join us and contribute their situated design and research experiences – please see our Call for Participation here.
+We invite any interested researchers and practitioners to join us, either in-person or remotely, and contribute their situated design and research experiences – please see our Call for Participation here.

 Program overview is available here; detailed workshop schedule TBC.